To view, download, or print a copy of the guide here is the PDF file.

 Riding on the sidewalk can be a great place for younger children to learn bike skills, and can often seem safer than riding in the street.
 However, driveways and intersection crossings can be dangerous.

-Here are a few things you can teach your child to improve their safety on the sidewalk:
+Here are a few things you can teach your child to improve safety while riding on the sidewalk:

 Go SLOW: A slower pace is a safer pace.